-Every Advanced Google Search Operator & Command You Need to Know
+Every Advanced Google Search Operator You Need to Know

 If you are performing blog research, this operator is useful for finding blogs with certain search terms in the blog title.

-Example use: inposttitle:weight loss goals
+inposttitle:weight loss goals

 Allintitle

 This search operator is a great way to find blogs that match the content you are writing about.

 For example, you could use allintitle to research what others are doing for that particular topic.
-Then, you could write your post to be better than theirs.

-Example use: allintitle:how to write content for seo
+allintitle:how to write content for seo

 Intitle

 This is a narrower operator that will help you find more targeted results for specific search phrases.

-If you wanted to find pages that are all about “drawing with micron pens” for example, the following is how you would use it:
+If you wanted to find pages that are all about “drawing with micron pens,” for example, you would use this example:

-Example use: intitle:drawing with micron pens
+intitle:drawing with micron pens

 Allinurl

 This one allows you to find pages with your requested search terms within the URL in internal search pages.

-For example, say you wanted to perform research on pages on a site that had the terms “drawing tablet”.
-You would use the following:
+For example, say you wanted to perform research on pages on a site that had the terms “drawing tablet.”

-Example use: allinurl:amazon drawing tablet
+allinurl:amazon drawing tablet

-This will bring up all internal URLs on Amazon.com that have the terms “drawing tablet”.
+This will bring up all internal URLs on Amazon.com that have the terms “drawing tablet.”

 Inurl

-If you wanted to find pages on a site that has your targeted search term in the URL, and the second term in content on a website, you could use this operator.
+To find pages on a site that has your targeted search term in the URL and a second term in content on a website, you could use this operator.
 This is useful for finding sites with strong on-page optimization for the topics you are researching.

-Example use: inurl:drawing portraits
+Example use:

 Allinanchor

 This operator is useful for performing research on pages that have all terms after “inanchor:” in anchor text linking back to the page.
-Using this operator can help you find

-Example use: allinanchor:”how to draw anime”
+allinanchor:"how to draw anime"

 Inanchor

-It is possible to identify pages with inbound links that contain the anchor text specified.
-However, data is only sampled and doesn’t provide accurate global results.
+This is used to identify pages with inbound links that contain the anchor text specified.

-Example use: inanchor:”digital painting”
+inanchor:"digital painting"

 Filetype

 Do you want to find images that only fall under a specific file type (e.g., .jpg, .png, or .gif)?

-This is a great way to narrow research on infographics or memes.
-But, it can also help you identify stray images and other files (like PDFs) that may have been picked up by Google.
+If you need to narrow research on infographics or memes or just want to see some images, this can help.

+It can also help you identify stray images and other files (like PDFs) that may have been picked up by Google.

-Example use: site:domainname.com filetype:txt – inurl:robots.txt
+site:domainname.com filetype:txt – inurl:robots.txt

-This will help you find files on your site that were indexed by Google but will exclude robots.txt from appearing in the search results.
+Using the filetype search operator will help you find files on your site that were indexed by Google but will exclude robots.txt from appearing in the search results.

 Around()

-Do you want to narrow the focus of your results to be super narrow?
+Do you want the focus of your results to be super narrow?

 This is a great way to identify search results where two or more terms appear on the page, and also appear very close to each other (denoted by the number in the parentheses).

-Example use: digital drawing AROUND(2) tools
+digital drawing AROUND(2) tools

 Advanced Google Search Commands